 A First Level Complaint Review Committee will investigate the allegations in your Complaint.
 If the Committee relies on or considers any new or additional evidence in reviewing your Complaint or develops a new or additional rationale in denying your claim, it will provide that information to you free of charge.
 The Committee will also give you reasonable opportunity to respond before issuing a decision.
-The Committee will notify you of its decision in writing within 30 days of receipt of your Complaint (or 15 days for a pre-service coverage denial).
+The Committee will notify you of its decision in writing within 30 days of receipt of your Complaint.
 The notification letter will explain the Committee's decision and describe the process by which you may request a Second Level review of the decision.